FMMT666/launchpad.py/README.md

       RETURN: True     success
               False    error

+	As of 12/2016, the name search patterns are case insensitive, hence strings like "mk2", "pRo" or even "lAunCHpAd MiNI" are valid too.

     Notice that the default name for the class Launchpad(), the "Mk1" or "Classic" Launchpads, will also react to an attached "Pro" or "Mk2" model.
 In that case, it's required to either enter the complete name (as shown by "ListAll()").